CocoEC/CocoEC/README.md

 ## Hi there 👋

+Welcome on my profile!
+Not much to see yet, but you can check my projects... stay tuned for more! 💻🔥

 <!--
 **CocoEC/CocoEC** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.